JussiWright/Advanced-Lane-Finding/README.md

 ---
 ### Camera Calibration

-#### 1. Briefly state how I computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.
+#### 1. Camera matrix and distortion coefficients and an example of a distortion corrected calibration image.

 The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).